AStoker/angular-todo-app-start/GUIDE.md

     1. We told Angular to bind the class `completed` to the `completed` property.
     2. We added an input that has a type of `checkbox` and a `(ngModel)` binding to the `completed` property.
-    3. We added a `<p>` element that has a `contenteditable` and `spellcheck` attribute, and also uses Angular's interpolation (double squigly brackets) to bind the `text` value to the `<p>` element.
+    3. We added a `<p>` element that has a `contenteditable` and `spellcheck` attribute, and also uses Angular's interpolation (double squiggly brackets) to bind the `text` value to the `<p>` element.
 This will allow us to both see the text of the todo, and change it's value if we need to.

 Now that our Todo Item component is ready, let's hook it up in our App Component.